jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 The ESPCN neural network has the "same" padding and the stride is one, which means the output size will be the same as the input size.
 Since every time we do convolution, the size of the image will get smaller, an extra padding.v IP is implemented to preserve the original size of the image.

-- The ESPCN nerual network has kernal sizes of 3 or 5, the size of the kernals are odd number.
+- The ESPCN neural network has kernel sizes of 3 or 5, the size of the kernels are odd number.
-- For kernal size of 3, one layer of pixel of zeros are added to the surrounding of the image.
+- For kernel size of 3, one layer of pixel of zeros are added to the surrounding of the image.
-- For kernal size of 5, two layers of pixel of zeros are added to the surrounding of the image.
+- For kernel size of 5, two layers of pixel of zeros are added to the surrounding of the image.

  <img src="padding_pic2.png" width="900" height="200" />